|

 Day 2: El Calafate - El Chalten

-After breakfast we will transfer to El Chalten, a little and colorful
+After breakfast we will transfer by bus to El Chalten, a little and colorful

-town next to Mount Fitz Roy.
-We cross 220 km (190 km of gravel road) through
+town at the foot of Mt Fitz Roy.
+We cross 220 km through

 the Patagonia steppe and we stop half way at a picturesque inn to enjoy